smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 ### CCIP.Groups.[testgroup].LoadProfile
 Specifies the load profile for the test.
 Only valid if the testgroup is 'load'.

+### CCIP.Groups.[testgroup].LoadProfile.LoadFrequency.[DestNetworkName]

 #### CCIP.Groups.[testgroup].LoadProfile.RequestPerUnitTime
 Specifies the number of requests to be sent per unit time.
+This is applicable to all networks if [LoadFrequency](#ccipgroupstestgrouploadprofileloadfrequencydestnetworkname) is not specified for a destination network.

 #### CCIP.Groups.[testgroup].LoadProfile.TimeUnit
 Specifies the unit of time for the load profile.
+This is applicable to all networks if [LoadFrequency](#ccipgroupstestgrouploadprofileloadfrequencydestnetworkname) is not specified for a destination network.

 #### CCIP.Groups.[testgroup].LoadProfile.StepDuration
 Specifies the duration for each step in the load profile.
+This is applicable to all networks if [LoadFrequency](#ccipgroupstestgrouploadprofileloadfrequencydestnetworkname) is not specified for a destination network.

 #### CCIP.Groups.[testgroup].LoadProfile.TestDuration
 Specifies the total duration for the load test.